-- The services available on the Electrical Design Groups web site. - The communication process and channels used by the Electrical Design Group. - The relationship between the electrical services documents and the other discipline documents. - The client's expectations of the electrical services. - An overview of the contractual arrangements. - A summary of the unusual contractual requirements within the electrical services. - Identify any areas and items that may be subject to further design development or change. - Identify any electrical services authority requirements. - Summarise the major risks and or difficulties within the electrical services. - Review the design of each system within the electrical services identifying the design critical components and components within the design that are open to the contractors input. - Review the layout of each system within the electrical services identifying the design critical areas and layouts that are open to the contractors input. - Summarise the major areas of coordination and the coordination requirements.
+- How the electrical services design is documented and the purpose of each document. - The services available on the Electrical Design Groups web site. - The communication process and channels used by the Electrical Design Group. - The relationship between the electrical services documents and the other discipline documents. - The client's expectations of the electrical services. - An overview of the contractual arrangements. - A summary of the unusual contractual requirements within the electrical services. - Identify any areas and items that may be subject to further design development or change. - Identify any electrical services authority requirements. - Summarise the major risks and or difficulties within the electrical services. - Review the design of each system within the electrical services identifying the design critical components and components within the design that are open to the contractors input. - Review the layout of each system within the electrical services identifying the design critical areas and layouts that are open to the contractors input. - Summarise the major areas of coordination and the coordination requirements.

-Prior to the hand over meeting the contractor's site foreman and the Electrical Sub Contractor's site foreman are both required to have reviewed the electrical services documents.
+Prior to the hand over meeting the contractors site foreman and the Electrical Sub Contractor's site foreman are both required to have reviewed the electrical services documents.
 The Electrical Sub Contractor's site foreman is required to bring a full size set of the current electrical services documents to the handover meeting.
 Others such as the Client, Architect, Contractors supervisor and Electrical Sub Contractor's supervisor are encouraged to attend the handover meeting, though not considered essential.
-If the Electrical Sub Contractor's site foreman do not attend the full duration of the handover meeting the contractor agrees to a credit variation of \$1,000.00 to cover the costs of the aborted handover meeting and the handover meeting is to be rescheduled.
+If the Electrical Sub Contractor agrees to a credit variation of \$1,000.00 to cover the costs of the aborted handover meeting and the handover meeting is to be rescheduled.